-He sent his helmsman, Onesicritus, to invite Dandini one more time who praised the yogi lavishly and offered him gifts.
+He sent his helmsman, Onesicritus, to invite Dandini one more time.
+He praised the yogi lavishly and offered him gifts.
 When Dandini didn’t change his stance, Onesicritus threatened him saying Alexander had ordered his beheading should the orders of the emperor be disobeyed.
-Dandini refused all gifts, remained unmoved, and said he had no fear of death.
+Dandini refused all the gifts, remained unmoved, and said he had no fear of death.
 Onesicritus couldn’t muster the courage to kill him, and, instead, paid his respects to the yogi and went back to report the incident.

-“How dared you refuse my gifts?”
+“How dare you refuse my gifts?”
 Alexander asked him sternly.

 “They were smeared in blood.”

 There was something in Dandini’s voice, a chilling truth, a fearless conviction that shook Alexander from within.
 Yet, he wasn’t prepared to let his expressions betray his feelings in front of his men.
 Alexander dismounted his horse and stood tall before the sage who was sitting calmly.

 “Do you know who I am?”
 Alexander roared.

 “I don’t think you know who you are.”